-Regarding point (ii), no description of the manufacturing process was included in section 1.1 of the dossier.
+Regarding point (ii), no description of the manufacturing process for the UVCB substance registered was included in Section 1.1 of the dossier.
 As described in chapter 4.3 of the Guidance, this information is an essential element for the identification of UVCB substances.